-Most people choose to stay in Amsterdam, which is the capitol in The Netherlands.
+Most people choose to stay in Amsterdam, which is the capital of The Netherlands.
 However, this is also the most expensive place to stay.
 If you’d like to see more of the country, I would suggest you’d stay in Utrecht.
 This city has a very central location, has one of the largest train stations in The Netherlands, and isn’t overrun by tourists.
-If you want a real Dutch experience, I would recommend staying in one of the smaller cities, like Zwolle, Groningen, Leiden or Nijmegen.
+If you want a real Dutch experience, I would recommend staying in one of the smaller cities, like Zwolle, Groningen, Leiden, or Nijmegen.

 Booking a hotel room is very easy when you use Booking.com.
 There are also plenty of Airbnb listings in The Netherlands (use this link to get a discount on your first booking), but make sure if the listing you’re planning to book is legal (especially in Amsterdam this can cause problems).

 The best time to travel to The Netherlands is during Spring.
 You have a good chance to see the flower fields and experience King’s Day, one of the most fun holidays in The Netherlands.
 Of course, every other time of the year also has its charm.
 During summer you can go swimming in the lakes and the beaches, during autumn it’s great to see all the trees change color in the forests and in winter you might get a chance to go ice skating.